atifaziz/Interlocker/README.md

 ```

 Instead of returning an anonymous type from the updater function, yet another
-`Update` overload permits returning a [`Tuple` of two][tuple2] where the first
+`Update` overload permits returning a [tuple of two][tuple2] where the first
 item is always the update (and typed such) and the second the return value of
 `Update` (and where in fact the second item can also be an anonymous type).
-The
-benefit of this is that you don't have to supply additional function's for
+The benefit of this is that you don't have to supply additional function's for
 projecting the updater functions return value.
 The example below demonstrates
 the approach with returning a tuple:

 ```c#
 var samples = Enumerable.Range(1, 50).ToArray();